+3.1.
 Recording Attendance

-Herne Junior School takes a register of attendance at 8.50 a.m. and 1.15 p.m. every day and is required to keep a register of authorised and unauthorised absences.
-The morning register is closed at 9.15 a.m.
+Legally the register must be marked twice daily.
+Herne Junior School takes a register of attendance every day at 8:50am and again at 1pm for lower school and 1:30pm for upper school and is required to keep a register of authorised and unauthorised absences.
+The morning register is closed at 9:15am.
 Any entry into school after that is classed as late after registration.
-If the child arrives after 8.50 a.m. but before 9.15 a.m. they will be recorded as late before registration.
+If a child arrives after 8:50am but before 9:15am they will be recorded as late before registration.
+Registers are kept electronically on a daily basis.